CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 ## Add Encryption Key

-1. To add an ecryption key to each of the Application Servers, follow these steps.
+1. To add an encryption key to each of the Application Servers, follow these steps.
     1. Open a Windows PowerShell (x64) window as administrator.
     1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder using the following command, modifying the path as necessary: